Tank Curing Came from Ireland

 Before this date – nothing.
-No mention al all!
+No mention at all!
 Remember that bacon was a commodity with prices regularly quoted in newspapers like maize today in South Africa in certain publications.

-The progression in the references, all related to bacon from Ireland and all focussed on amongst other, Limerick and Waterford.
-A 1945 reports said that “choice mild-cured Bacon continues brisk.”
+The progression in the references, all related to bacon from Ireland and all focused on amongst others, Limerick and Waterford.
+A 1945 report said that “choice mild-cured Bacon continues brisk.”
 (Jackson’s Oxford Journal (Oxford, Oxfordshire, England) 26 July 1845, p4.)

 A 1853 report from Ireland itself is very instructive.
 From Dublin, a report that says “We are glad to observe that several Dublin curers are now introducing the system of mild cure in bacon as well as hams, in consequence of the great difference had in price.
 (The Freeman’s Journal, (Dublin, Dublin, Ireland) 11 Feb 1853, p1)

 From this, it would seem that we are justified in retaining the most likely place for the invention of mild cure to have been in Northern Ireland, sometime just before 1837. (see my addendum to this work, Addendum A, Occurrences of “mild cure” in English Newspapers.

 From The Journal of Agriculture and Industry of South Australia, the following can be observed related to tank curing.
 He mentions that older brine is better and that that old brine has been used in one bacon factory which is 16 years old.
 This means that tank curing must have been in use in Australia at least by 1880.
 The reason is simple that it will contain more nitrites.